The determination of the spin and parity of a vector-vector system: Formalism

 where the production and decay parts of the amplitude are explicitly separated.
 The spin of $X$ is denoted by $J$ and $M$ is its spin projection onto the $z$ axis.
 The definition of the Wigner D-function can be found in Ref.~\cite{Collins:1977iv}.
 The production dynamics are encapsulated in the polarization matrix $R_{M,M'}$.
 The decay amplitude is denoted by $A^{\nu}_{\xi_1,\xi_2}$, where $\nu$ is the difference of the vector-meson's helicities, $-2\leq \nu \leq 2$, and $\xi_i$ is the difference of the two leptons' helicities in the decay of $V_i$, $-1\leq \xi_i \leq 1$, $i=1,2$.
 As $\xi_i=0$ is suppressed by $m_l/m_{V}$ for the electromagnetic transition, we omit it in the summation.
 The remaining $V\to l^+l^-$ helicity couplings give an overall constant.
 The decay amplitude is described by the remaining three angles, $\theta_1$, $\theta_2$, and $\Delta\phi = \phi_2+\phi_1$ (see Fig.~\ref{fig:decay}), and is given by

-The factor $(-1)^{1-\lambda_2}$ is related to the Jacob-Wick particle-2 phase convention~\cite{Jacob:1959at}.
+where $\lambda_1$ and $\lambda_2$ denote the helicities of the two vector mesons.
+The phase factor contains only the $\lambda_2$ value due to the choice of the reference frame.
 Once the phase is factored out of the helicity coupling matrix $H_{\lambda_1,\lambda_2}$, the symmetry relations for $H$ are significantly simpler as presented in the next section.

-\section{Symmetry constraints}
+\subsection{Symmetry constraints}

 The matrix of the helicity couplings is strictly defined by